-- 20. We have no plans or intentions that may materially alter the carrying value or classification of assets and liabilities reported to you on the CC forms (e.g. to dispose of the business or to cease operations). - 21.
-All income earned for the year on investments has been recorded in the accounts. - 22.
-All expenses for the year have been recorded in the accounts. - 23.
-All non-monetary transactions have been recorded and disclosed in the financial information in accordance with [include the appropriate financial reporting framework]. - 24.
-Since March 31, 2015 (or date of last audit) to the date of this letter, there have not been any events, new or amended legislation, regulations or directives, other than those reflected in the financial statements or notes thereto, which should be reflected or disclosed in the audited consolidated financial statements of the Government of Canada or supplementary reports of the Government of Canada. - In addition, we acknowledge our responsibility to refer any subsequent events of substance identified after the date of this letter to Treasury Board Secretariat for guidance and to the Receiver General for submitting an updated letter of representation until the completion of the consolidated financial statements of the Government of Canada expected to occur on September 3, 2015 as well as up to the date they are tabled in the House of Commons. - 25.
-The reporting organization is not aware of any information that was not disclosed to the Deputy Receiver General and to the external auditor, which could affect the consolidated financial statements of the Government of Canada or the Auditor General's opinion on them. - 26.
+- 21. All material amounts of deferred revenue meet the definition of a liability and were appropriately recorded in the books and records. - 22.
+We have no plans or intentions that may materially alter the carrying value or classification of assets and liabilities reported to you on the CC forms (e.g. to dispose of the business or to cease operations). - 23.
+All income earned for the year on investments has been recorded in the accounts. - 24.
+All expenses for the year have been recorded in the accounts. - 25.
+All non-monetary transactions have been recorded and disclosed in the financial information in accordance with [include the appropriate financial reporting framework]. - 26.
+Since March 31, 2016 (or date of last audit) to the date of this letter, there have not been any events, new or amended legislation, regulations or directives, other than those reflected in the financial statements or notes thereto, which should be reflected or disclosed in the audited consolidated financial statements of the Government of Canada or supplementary reports of the Government of Canada.

+In addition, we acknowledge our responsibility to refer any subsequent events of substance identified after the date of this letter to Treasury Board Secretariat for guidance and to the Receiver General for submitting an updated letter of representation until the completion of the consolidated financial statements of the Government of Canada expected to occur on September 6, 2016 as well as up to the date they are tabled in the House of Commons.

+- 27. The reporting organization is not aware of any information that was not disclosed to the Deputy Receiver General and to the external auditor, which could affect the consolidated financial statements of the Government of Canada or the Auditor General's opinion on them. - 28.
 The reporting organization understands that the prevention and detection of error and fraud are primarily its responsibility and may not necessarily be detected by the external auditor, even if they are material in amount.
 The reporting organization also acknowledges its responsibility to design, implement and maintain internal controls that are designed to prevent and detect fraud and error.
 Furthermore, we have disclosed to the Deputy Receiver General and to the Auditor General the results of our assessment of the risk that the financial records may be materially misstated as a result of fraud, and have determined such risk to be (low, moderate, high).
-Choose one of the following: [The reporting organization has disclosed to you all significant facts relating to any known frauds or suspected frauds involving management, employees who have significant roles in internal control or others, where the fraud could have a significant effect on the financial information of the reporting organization.] or [The reporting organization has no knowledge of any frauds or suspected frauds involving management, employees who have significant roles in internal control or others where the fraud could have a non-trivial effect on the financial records of the organization.]
-Choose one of the following: [The reporting organization has also disclosed to you our knowledge of any allegations of fraud or suspected fraud affecting the financial records communicated by employees, former employees, analysts, regulators or others.] or [The reporting organization has no knowledge of any allegations of fraud or suspected fraud affecting the financial records communicated by employees, former employees, analysts, regulators or others.]
+Choose one of the following: [The reporting organization has disclosed to you all information of which we are aware relating to fraud or suspected fraud and involving management, employees who have significant roles in internal control or others, where the fraud could have a significant effect on the financial information of the reporting organization.] or [The reporting organization has no knowledge of any frauds or suspected fraud involving management, employees who have significant roles in internal control so the reporting organization.]

+Choose one of the following: [The reporting organization has also disclosed to you all information relating to any allegations of fraud or suspected fraud affecting the financial records that was communicated by employees, former employees, analysts, regulators or others.] or [The reporting organization has no knowledge of any allegations of fraud or suspected fraud affecting the financial records that was communicated by employees, former employees, former employees, former employees, analysts, regulators or suspected fraud affecting the financial records that was communicated by employees, former employees, analysts, regulators or others.]